-Introduction
+1.0 Introduction

 Indigenous Peoples and local communities located in Arctic coastal areas depend on the sea for food, transportation, and for cultural and spiritual identity and social well-being.
-Industrial activities, marine management regimes, scientific research, shipping and tourism in Arctic marine and coastal areas have impacts on these people, and it is vital that they are involved and engaged in a meaningful way to benefit from, and mitigate negative consequences of, such activities.
+Industrial activities, marine management regimes, scientific research, shipping, and tourism in Arctic marine and coastal areas have impacts on these people, and it is vital that they are involved and engaged in a meaningful way to benefit from, and mitigate negative consequences of, such activities.
 The Arctic Council has provided recommendations and guidance on how government and industry can engage Indigenous Peoples and local communities.
-In addition, local communities, indigenous organizations, industry and governments have also provided guidance and rules. these are spread across Arctic Council working groups, reports, government and other documents and
+In addition, local communities, indigenous organizations, industry, and governments have also provided guidance and rules.
+However, these are spread across Arctic Council working groups, various sectors, reports, governments and other documents and present a variety of perspectives.

 Compiling existing information on requirements, guidance or recommendations for engagement of Indigenous Peoples and local communities in marine activities can help identify principles, processes, and mechanisms for achieving meaningful engagement.
-The audience for this report is the Arctic Council, governments, Indigenous Peoples, industry, NGOs, and academics will ways to improve relationships and interactions with Indigenous Peoples and local communities who are most affected by their maritime decisions, actions and activities.
-This , supporting documents, and the information database willserve as useful sources of information and as resources for other Arctic Council projects.
+The audience for this report is the Arctic Council, governments, Indigenous Peoples and local communities, industry, NGOs, and academics.
+The hope is that this report will help readers find ways to improve relationships and interactions with Indigenous Peoples and local communities who are most affected by their maritime decisions, actions and activities.
+This report, supporting documents, and the information database will potentially serve as useful sources of information and as resources for other Arctic Council projects.

-This report starts with a section on the importance of meaningful engagement. the importance of meaningful engagement from indigenouspoints of view.
-The report then goes through a summary of the methodological approaches used by the researchers. the analyses of existing public sources on engagement of Indigenous Peoples and ocal ommunities for marine activities is presented. comparison of practices used by all sources—governments, Indigenous Peoples and industry, bodies and NGO/academia—with recommendations and guidance by the Arctic Council. set of good practices and lessons learned are listed.
+This report starts with context section written by guest authors on the importance of meaningful engagement.
+These authors describe the importance of meaningful engagement from indigenous and project proponent points of view.
+The report then goes through a summary of the methodological approaches used by the researchers.
+A summary of the findings from the analyses of existing public sources on engagement of Indigenous Peoples and local communities for marine activities is presented.
+Next, the report provides a comparison of practices used by all sources—governments, Indigenous Peoples and local communities, industry, United Nations bodies and NGO/academia—with recommendations and guidance by the Arctic Council.
+Finally, a set of good practices and lessons learned are listed.

+Previous Arctic Council documents have recognized engagement of Indigenous Peoples as an important issue.
+The MEMA Part I report analyses the recommendations and guidance on engagement of Permanent Participants from Arctic Council reports and declarations

-Purpose
+2.0 Purpose

-The purpose of this is to take stock of existing practices for engagement of in marine activities and perform analyses bystages of engagementTo accomplish these tasks, existing requirements, recommendations, guidance, statements and protocols for engagement were drawn from public sources including the Arctic Council, governments, Indigenous Peoples industryanalysis of
+The purpose of this project is to take stock of existing practices for engagement of Indigenous Peoples and local communities in marine activities and perform analyses by source of the information, sector of activity and stages of engagement.
+To accomplish these tasks, existing requirements, recommendations, guidance, policy statements and protocols for engagement were compiled into a database and analyzed.
+Documents were drawn from publicly available sources, including the Arctic Council, Arctic governments, Indigenous Peoples and local communities, industry, academia, Non-Governmental Organizations, and the United Nations.
+The analysis of the database has highlighted the recommendations/policy of the Arctic Council and helped to identify some common approaches /good practices for meaningful engagement of Indigenous Peoples and local communities.

+Although this project primarily focuses on marine activities there are documents within the database which are more broadly applicable (for example fresh water and land) to engagement of Indigenous Peoples and local communities.

-This final report and supporting documents be used by the Arctic Council in a possible follow-up project for updating its existing guidance.
+This final report and supporting documents could be used by the Arctic Council, if decided, in a possible follow-up project(s) for updating its existing guidance.